 Saskatchewan Employment Trends

-The unemployment rate in Saskatchewan was 5.6% as of June 2024, unchanged from the previous month.
-The unemployment rate stood 6% below the peak in June 2020 but remains above the long-run average.
+The unemployment rate in Saskatchewan was 5% as of March 2024, up 0.1% from the previous month.
+The unemployment rate stood 6.6% below the peak from June 2020 and is below the long-run average.

-There were 800 more full-time jobs in June 2024 compared to a month earlier.
-A gain of 1,500 part-time positions led to an increase of 2,300 total jobs in June.
+There were 2,600 fewer full-time jobs in March 2024 compared to a month earlier.
+A loss of 700 part-time positions led to a decrease of 3,300 total jobs in March.

-Full-time employment was still down 4,600 jobs from the peak in January 2024 but stood 800 jobs above the trough in May 2024.
+Full-time employment was still down 2,700 jobs from the peak in January 2024.

 * All figures are seasonally adjusted, 3-month moving averages.
 Seasonal adjustment removes normal seasonal fluctuations.